daehli/sandbox/botpress-ledger/README.md

 0,00
 ```

-> Use the dot for separe with de decimal.
+> Use the dot for separating the number and the decimal.

 **What you should not do**